Ilona, Maya and Khalu are five-year-old triplets. After a fatal car acident, two of the sisters are left orphaned.

-As Ilona and Maya experience foster homes, the reliability of Ilona as narrator becomes questionable.
-Could Maya be Ilona’s imaginary friend?
+As Ilona and Maya experience life in care, Maya seems to have a negative influence on her sister’s life, but the reliability of Ilona as narrator becomes questionable.

-Things improve for Ilona.
-She leaves school, gets a job and buys a flat, but when she falls for a boy, Maya returns.
-Trouble starts again.
-Perhaps Maya’s not imaginary after all?
+As she comes of age, life improves for Ilona.
+She leaves school, gets a job and buys a flat.
+When she falls for a boy, Maya returns and trouble starts again.

 Extract from Novel

 Maya and me don’t want to leave the swings but Mummy’s still talking so we follow you to the slide.